 UFO-Databank is an ongoing effort to catalog the most remarkable UFO reports worldwide from a large set of reference sources.
 Discovered hoaxes and misidentified mundane events are weeded out, such as fireballs and nightlights.

 When investigated, most UFO reports turn into reports of IFOs: Identified Flying Objects.
-Often they turn out to be planes, balloons, satellites, meteors, reentering space debris, stars, or even the planet Venus.
+Often they turn out to be ordinary planes, balloons, satellites, meteorites, reentering space debris, stars, or even the planet Venus.
 Thus, we focus mainly on: